KylanZzz/OOD-assignment-4/res/README.txt

 This design choice reflects the real-world limitation where most brokers do not support fractional share purchases.
 Users can only buy whole numbers of shares, ensuring that the simulation remains realistic.

---Valid Stocks--
-The list of all stocks that this program supports is listed in 'res/stocksData/tickerList.txt'.
-This list was pulled from the AlphaVantage API on 06/03/2024.